 What is bundle branch block?

+Bundle branch block can affect the heart's rhythm.
 The heart has structures, like wires, that are called bundle branches.
 They are part of the heart's electrical pathway.
 When a branch is diseased, it is called "blocked," because the electrical signals can't travel down the branch.

 Some people with bundle branch block don't have any symptoms and don't need treatment.
 But when a block causes the heart to beat too slowly, it can cause symptoms such as tiredness and fainting spells.
 A pacemaker may be used to get the heartbeat back to normal.